 Let's imagine: One day, that young person texts their Coach that they got an internship.
 Even though the Coach may not have directly helped the young person obtain that internship, a positive outcome was achieved.
-The Coach should log into the Online Platform, select the "Engage in Career Development Experience" Goal and mark the Goal as "COMPLETED" with a note that the young person obtained it themselves.
+The Coach should log into the Online Platform, select the "Engage in Career Development Experience" Goal and then check off "COMPLETED" with a note that the young person obtained it themselves.